humrochagf/humberto.io/content/blog/mastodon_poll_in_activitypub/index.en.md

 The property `attributedTo` indicates who is answering to the question, while the property `inReplyTo` points to the URI of the question you are answering to.

-Although it's not mentioned in the documentation we can infer that the `name` property is the answer to the question and in questions where we have choices to select.
-The answer text must be the same from one of the given choices.
+Although it's not mentioned in the documentation we can infer that the `name` property is the answer to the question and in questions where we have choices to select, the answer text must match one of the given choices.

 Now that we know what ActivityPub has to say about it, we need to take a look on how Mastodon decided to implement it.